Foam

 My son is fascinated with candles, he tried to touch the burning flames on his birthday cake so I knew I had to do a flame free menorah activity this year.
+This is a simple but useful Hanukkah craft for kids.
 If you are not familiar with the traditions and significance of Hanukkah click here for a great overview.
 This is a great project for an older child to do with a parent or the way we are doing it for a parent to do and have their child help with the lighting every night of Hanukkah!

 - Gather your materials.
 You will need 4 sheets of foam, they don’t need to be sticky back but it’s even easier if they are, especially the candles.
 Scissors, some ribbon, an orange marker, and a pen.